HragBankian/Secure_Go/README.md

 We wanted to create a lightweight, fast, and user-friendly extension that empowers everyday users to browse safely and confidently.
 SecureGO was built to solve a real-world societal need: making internet safety accessible for everyone.

 ## What it does
-Secure Go is an all-in-one browser extension that keeps users safe online by:
+SecureGO is an all-in-one browser extension that keeps users safe online by:
 - Detecting and warning against phishing emails in real time
 - Identifying and blocking access to malicious or unsafe URLs
 - Blocking NSFW content and warning users before they open inappropriate sites